TheGhostOfInky/Reddit-post-info-extractor/README.md

 * Type "powershell"
 * Type ".\downloader.ps1"
 * Type ".\run.bat"
-* Open the "finaldata.txt" file in a text editor, copy it and paste it in excel or another program, selectiong the text import wizzard to split collumns by semicolons.
+* Open the "finaldata.txt" file in a text editor, copy its content and paste it in excel or another program, selectiong the text import wizzard to split collumns by semicolons.